Michael Jackson in video games: Michael Jackson in Scramble Training

-Michael Jackson in Scramble Training is a laserdisc video game released for arcades in 1993, running on Sega's AS-1 motion simulator cabinet.
+Michael Jackson in Scramble Training was released for arcades in 1993, running on Sega's AS-1 motion simulator cabinet.
 It was an interactive film ride featuring pre-rendered 3D computer graphics and allowed up to eight players to interact with the game.
-Michael Jackson provided voice acting and occasionally appeared in live-action full-motion video (FMV) sequences, while some of his music was also used.
+Jackson provided voice acting and appeared in live-action full-motion video (FMV) sequences, while some of his music was also used.

 Sonic the Hedgehog 3

 Michael Jackson was allegedly involved in the music production of Sonic the Hedgehog 3.
-Conflicting accounts arose as to why he left the project, including the sexual abuse accusations that arose around him at the time, or that he was unhappy with the sound quality of the Genesis.
-On June 23rd, 2022, former Sonic Team leader Yuji Naka confirmed that Michael's songs were in the released game.
+Conflicting accounts arose as to why he left the project, including the 1993 child sexual abuse accusations against him, or that he was unhappy with the sound quality of the Genesis which was generally considered inferior to Super Nintendo Entertainment System and other competing game consoles of the time period.
+On June 23, 2022, former Sonic Team leader Yuji Naka confirmed that Michael's songs were in the released game.
 Jackson was never officially credited within the game.